pvto/konte-art/README.md

 ![hearts.png](img/README/2015-02-24-00-36-hearts.png)
 [hearts.c3dg](img/README/hearts.c3dg)

 There is a basic svg path import functionality in konte ui, so you could draw your paths in a vector app or use some clipart paths and import them.
-Keep in mind that konte draws in the {0..1,0..1} xy space by default, and it will try to scale an imported bitmap into that space.
+Keep in mind that konte draws in the {0..1,0..1} xy space by default, and it will try to scale an imported svg into that space.

 You can also write a path by hand if you like the excercise.